Shirley Collins >

-Shirley Collins sang Long Years Ago, accompanied by Seamus Ennis on whistle and Perry Friedman on banjo, on the 1960 HMV album A Pinch of Salt: British Sea Songs Old and New.
+Shirley Collins sang Long Years Ago, accompanied by Séamus Ennis on whistle and Perry Friedman on banjo, on the 1960 HMV album A Pinch of Salt: British Sea Songs Old and New.
 This track was later included in her anthology Within Sound.
-Peter Kennedy commented in the original album's liner notes:
+Peter Kennedy noted on the original album:

 John Hasted collected this song from a soldier during the last war.
 Like a ship that passed in the night, the soldier was gone, without leaving his name or his place of origin.
 It is an unusual one typical of many Maid on the Shore ballads of drowned lovers.
 The use of the tin-whistle, like that of the flute or recorder, proves to be a most effective accompaniment for the more lyrical type of British songs.

 Cyril Tawney sang this song as The Bride’s Lament on his 1992 Neptune cassette In Every Port.